tomekent/portfolio/content/authors/Anas/_index.md

 ---
 # Display name
-name: Karam Safarov
+name: Anas Shrinah

 # Username (this should match the folder name)
 authors:
-- Karam
+- Anas

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Phd Student
+role: MSc Student

 # Organizations/Affiliations
 organizations: